EnterpriseDB/cnp-bench/README.md

 The `cnp` section above, points to the existing database.

 The `pgbench` setion contains the parameters you can use to run the `pgbench` job.
-You can for example create a job that initializes only the `pgbench` database for a given scale (e.g. 7000, corresponding to roughly 95GB-100GB of database size), then create another one that only runs the job, with different settings of clients, time and jobs.
+For example, you can create a job that initializes only the `pgbench` database for a given scale (e.g. 7000, corresponding to roughly 95GB-100GB of database size), then create another one that only runs the job, with different settings of clients, time and jobs.